txt/plm18/doc/project.md

 to get more puppies home faster.

 Walking requires food (apples).
 Sometimes you come across apples which if you eat, you can walk further.
-Such apples grow X% per time T, spontaneaously in all the lowland countries.
+Such apples grow X% per time T, spontaneously in all the lowland countries.
 Any apple bigger than 1 can be eaten.
 You can eat any whole number of that apple (and the rest remains for others).
-If you run out of food, youare stuck; i.e. you must sit still hoping another member of your team will find you and give you apples.
+If you run out of food, you are stuck; i.e. you must sit still hoping another member of your team will find you and give you apples.
 You can live forever stuck.

 ### Hollering

 Any member of the team
-can holler at strength 1 2 3 4 in which case, for as long as you holler, all team members within some distance of you will start walking towards you at speeds 1 2 3 4 (and note that runnign at speed, say, 2 consumes twice as much energy as walking at speed 1).
+can holler at strength 1 2 3 4 in which case, for as long as you holler, all team members within some distance of you will start walking towards you at speeds 1 2 3 4 (and note that running at speed, say, 2 consumes twice as much energy as walking at speed 1).
 If two team members are hollering then everyone else heads towards the loudest (breaking ties at random).

 Note that hollering is heard all over the world (cause you actually holler via cell phone).

 To get your team through a gate, you walk through and holler for them to follow you.
-Its up to you if you holler first (to collect them) before trying to get teh door open, or afterwards.
+Its up to you if you holler first (to collect them) before trying to get the door open, or afterwards.

 ### Countries